-Requirements for the stabilisation of the towing vehicle and trailer or is not lit up on the instrument panel. - The trailer is electrically connected to the towing vehicle through the trailer power socket. - The vehicle is travelling at over 60 km/h (approx. 37 mph). - The maximum vertical load technically permissible is being utilised on the coupling device. - The trailer has a rigid draw bar. - If the trailer has brakes, it must be equipped with a mechanical overrun brake.
+Requirements for the stabilisation of the towing vehicle and trailer

+- The vehicle is factory-equipped with a towing bracket or has been retro-fitted with a compatible towing bracket. - The ESC and ASR are active.
+The control lamp \$\$ or \$\$\$ is not lit up on the instrument panel. - The trailer is electrically connected to the towing vehicle through the trailer power socket. - The vehicle is travelling at over 60 km/h (approx. 37 mph). - The maximum vertical load technically permissible is being utilised on the coupling device. - The trailer has a rigid draw bar. - If the trailer has brakes, it must be equipped with a mechanical overrun brake.